relaycorp/ddos-report/src/content/docs/overview.md

 2. **Protocol attacks**: These aim to exploit a weakness in the underlying protocol (e.g. IP, TCP).
 Protocol attacks include [SYN floods](https://www.cloudflare.com/en-gb/learning/ddos/syn-flood-ddos-attack/), [UDP floods](https://www.cloudflare.com/en-gb/learning/ddos/udp-flood-ddos-attack/), and more.
 Their intensity is measured in _packets per second_.
 3. **Application attacks**: These are the most sophisticated type, targeting the server-side app itself.
 These attacks are executed by sending seemingly legitimate and innocuous data to the server.
 The intensity of application layer attacks is measured in _messages per second_, or _requests per second_ in the case of HTTP floods.

-A **multi-vector attack** combines two or more of the attacks above, either simultaneously or sequentially, to make detection and mitigation more difficult.
+A **multi-vector attack** combines two or more of the vectors above, either simultaneously or sequentially, to make detection and mitigation more difficult.

 ## Target layers